What is Target Costing?

 Example #1

 Let us take a simple example a company is launching a new product at a target price of $50 per unit.
 The company wants to retain $15 as profit per unit.
-Determine the target costing per unit based on the given information.
+Determine the target cost per unit based on the given information.

 Solution:

-- Given, Anticipated selling price = $50
+- Given, Anticipated selling price = of $50

 - Desired profit = $15

-Target Costin is calculated as
+Target Costin calculates as

 Target Costing = Anticipated Selling Price – Desired Profit